mer0x/docs.merox.dev/docs/about.md

 #

+# Hello there!
-# Robert Melcher
+## I'm Robert Melcher

-Welcome!
-I am a seasoned **System Administrator** and **Cybersecurity Engineer**, with a profound passion for **Linux, Networking, and Security**.
+Seasoned **System Administrator** and **Cybersecurity Engineer**, with a profound passion for **Linux, Networking, and Security**.
 My career has been a journey through challenging roles, where I've developed a blend of technical prowess and strategic insight.

 ## Professional Journey